• Individual Investor

 When they start

-• Employer retirement plans: you have until April 1 of the following calendar year in which you reach age 73 or retire, whichever comes later (if the plan document contains a delayed retirement provision)1.
+• Employer retirement plans: you have until April 1 of the following calendar year in which you reach age 75 or retire, whichever comes later (If your current employer's plan document contains a delayed retirement provision)1.

 Exceptions